kovaacs/PWABuilder/docs/builder/app-store.md

 5. Next, you will be prompted to choose a certificate.
 Select the certificate you created in the last step and click `Continue`.

-6. You'll asked for a Provisioning Profile Name.
+6. You'll be asked for a Provisioning Profile Name.
 Use your Bundle ID and then click `Generate`.

 7. Finally, select `Download` to download your `.mobileprovision` file.